MyToumaKazusa/MyToumaKazusa.github.io/publications.md

 #  RESEARCH EXPERIENCES

-## Deep Interdisciplinary Intelligence Lab

-2024.4 --- Present

-RA, Advisor: Prof.Yutao Yue ----HKUST(GZ)@AI Thrust

-- XAI
-- LLM
-- VLM
-- AI4Science/XAI4Science

-## Privacy-Awareness, Responsibility and Trustworthy (PART) Lab

-2023.4 --- 2024.3

-Visting Student, Advisor: [Prof. Di Wang](https://cemse.kaust.edu.sa/cs/people/person/di-wang) ----KAUST

-- XAI
-- LLM

-## Shandong University Intelligent Medical Information Processing Research Center

-2022.8 --- 2023.4

-Research Intern, Advisor: [Zhi Liu](https://faculty.sdu.edu.cn/liuzhi1/zh_CN/index/538797/list/index.htm) ---Shandong University

-- Bioinformatics
-- Multimodal
-- AI4Science

-## Shandong University Signal Processing and Artificial Intelligence Research Institute

-2023.3 --- 2023.6

-Research Intern, Advisor: [Prof. Yang Yang](https://faculty.sdu.edu.cn/yangyang/zh_CN/index/11881/list/index.htm) ---Shandong University

-- Car detection

-## McMaster University

-2022.10 --- 2023.2

-Research Intern, Advisor: [Prof. Xiaolin Wu](https://faculty.sdu.edu.cn/liuzhi1/zh_CN/index/538797/list/index.htm) ---McMaster University, Canada

-- Domain generalization
-- Computer Vison
-- OOD

-## Human-Machine Intelligence System Research Center

-2022.1 --- 2022.8

-Research Intern, Advisor: [Prof. Dong Xuan](https://web.cse.ohio-state.edu/~xuan.3/) ---Shandong University

-- Vision and robotic arm control
+## Research Center of Intelligent Computing for Enterprises & Services (ICES)

+2024.1 --- Present

+Intern, Advisor: Prof.Mingyi Liu, Prof.Zhongjie  Wang ----Harbin Institute of Technology(HIT)

+Research on recommendation algorithm
+- Designed a service recommendation algorithm using graph structure learning
+- Expected to be published as an independent first author in ICSOC 2024 (Top conference in the field of service computing)
+- Optimized 45% in NDCG@10 and 15% in Recall@10

+## Intelligent Interface and Human-Computer Interaction Research Center

+2022.9 --- Present

+Intern, Advisor: Prof. Xiaopeng Fan ----HIT

+Virtual reality related projects
+- Constructed a 3d virtual campus through scanning and reconstruction
+- Made a spherical projection device and augmented reality glasses
+- Subprojects under national key projects

+## Artificial Intelligence & Image Analysis (AIIA) Lab

+2023.7 --- 2024.1

+Intern, Advisor: Prof. Kui Jiang ----HIT

+Research on 3D Reconstruction
+- Research on NeRF and 3d Gauss was done
+- Participate in group meetings to report and communicate

+## Harbin Institute of Technology(HIT)

+2022.6 --- 2023.7

+Programmer, Advisor: Prof. Min Lv ----HIT

+Smart wearable fabric
+- Designed a smart fabric that can actually monitor ECG, activity and other signals
+- Be approved as a national innovation training project

+## Programming competition school team

+2021.9 --- 2022.9

+Programmer, Advisor: Prof. Dalie Sun ----HIT

+- Participated in CCPC-"Tong Xin Cup" Heilongjiang Province college student programming competition and won the third prize
+- Learned a lot of underlying algorithms

+## Harbin Institute of Technology(HIT)

+2021.9 --- 2022.9

+Leader of project team, Advisor: Prof. Dongjing Miao ---HIT

+- Modeling of underground Wells in Beijing by point cloud
+- Win the second prize